 We know from sleep research that dreams are important for our sanity too.

-How to Keep Track of Your Dreams with a Journal
+1. How to Keep Track of Our Dreams

 I decided to write down everything I remembered from a dream the moment I woke up, so I wouldn't forget it.